Estrela Mountain Dog vs Field Spaniel: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Nutrition planning for Estrela Mountain Dog versus Field Spaniel involves different considerations.
 Estrela Mountain Dog (Large to Giant (77-132 lbs), moderate (1-1.5 hours daily) activity) has different caloric and macronutrient needs than Field Spaniel (Medium (35-50 lbs), moderate to high (1+ hours daily) activity).
 Monthly food budgets reflect these differences: expect to spend more on Estrela Mountain Dog due to volume requirements.
-Health-condition-specific dietary needs also differ—Estrela Mountain Dog's associations with Orthopedic Conditions may warrant targeted nutrition, while Field Spaniel's predisposition to Orthopedic Conditions calls for different dietary strategies.
+Health-condition-specific dietary needs also differ—Estrela Mountain Dog's associations with orthopedic problems may warrant targeted nutrition, while Field Spaniel's genetic predisposition to joint conditions calls for different dietary strategies.
 Prospective owners should factor these recurring nutritional costs and complexity into their comparison of the two dogs.

 Living Space and Habitat Requirements